johnandrea/dna-multi-match/README.md

 # dna-multi-match
 Find the intersection of DNA matches of multiple family members.

-The example bwlow provides a scenario which illustrates the program's function.
+The example below provides a scenario which illustrates the program's function.

+It is also possible to perform a speculation test by making a different input file with people placed in the tree where an unknown relative might exist.

 ## Features